userseSE/Snakes/Readme.md

 Single-player game is also surported, and can be accessed by running `Snakes\bin\test_sp.exe`

+## ZeroMQ C/S Pattern:
+ZeroMQ (ZMQ) is a general-purpose messaging library that provides various communication patterns including client-server, publish-subscribe, and push-pull.
+ZeroMQ provides client-server mode communication by implementing the ZeroMQ Message Transfer Protocol (ZMTP) on top of the TCP/IP protocol.
+1. Transport Layer Selection: ZMQ utilizes the underlying TCP/IP protocol as the foundation for message transmission.
+2. Socket Type Selection: In the client-server pattern, the server-side typically uses a ZMQ_REP (Reply) socket type, while the client-side typically uses a ZMQ_REQ (Request) socket type.
+These socket types define the message transport and ordering.
+3. Connection Establishment: The server-side binds the socket to a specified address and port using the zmq_bind() function to listen for connection requests from clients.
+The client-side connects the socket to the server's address and port using the zmq_connect() function.
+4. Message Exchange: The client-side sends request messages to the server-side using the zmq_send() function, and the server-side receives the request messages using the zmq_recv() function.
+Then, the server-side can process the request, generate a response message, and send it to the client-side using the zmq_send() function.
+The client-side receives the response message using the zmq_recv() function.
+5. ZMTP Protocol: ZMQ utilizes the ZeroMQ Message Transfer Protocol (ZMTP) to define message encapsulation, frame structure, and other protocol details.
+ZMTP provides features such as frame separation, message type identification, and message security.
+By implementing ZMTP on top of the TCP protocol, ZMQ can handle complex tasks such as message dispatching, routing, and transport, resulting in more reliable and efficient communication.

 ## Code examples:
 - The server utilizes an asynchronous and non-blocking approach.
 ```c++